 N.Y.
-Judge Abdus-Salaam Found Dead in Hudson River
+Judge Found Dead in Hudson River

 “Affordable housing is an essential need,” Abdus-Salaam wrote in 2014, a little more than a year after her appointment.

-In August 2016, she struck a blow for same-sex parents in a ruling favoring the non-biological parent of two lesbian couples.
+In August 2016, she handed a victory to same-sex parents in a ruling favoring the non-biological parent of two lesbian couples.

 For 25 years, New York law and precedent excluded the partners of an unmarried couple without a biological link to a child from the definition of a parent.